osatou0141/LCD_font_samples/README.md

 # **Class Inheritance by LCD_font_samples**
-Sample files for Python class inheritance used LCD_font.
+Sample files for Python class inheritance using LCD_font.

 ## About Class Inheritance
   If you write "pass" in the function's content...